ssachan675-cpu/gravix247-legal/terms-of-service.md

 9.1 We may suspend or terminate your account if we reasonably believe you have violated these Terms, engaged in fraudulent, abusive, or unlawful conduct, or if required to do so for security or legal reasons.
 We will provide notice where practicable, except where immediate suspension or termination is necessary to prevent harm, fraud, or a violation of law.

-9.2 Upon termination, your right to access the App and any Content ceases.
-We are not obligated to refund any amount paid for Paid Content already accessed, except as required by Section 7.4 or applicable law.
+9.2 Upon termination, your right to access the App and any Content ceases, including any Paid Content, and any active subscription stops granting access. **We do not refund any amount paid**, whether for the current period or otherwise, except as required by Section 7.8 or applicable law. **If we terminate your account, you remain responsible for cancelling your subscription in Google Play** — see Section 7.9.

-9.3 You may stop using the App at any time and request deletion of your account and associated data as described in our Privacy Policy.
+9.3 You may stop using the App at any time and request deletion of your account and associated data as described in our Privacy Policy. **If you hold an active subscription, please read Section 7.9 first** — deleting your account does not cancel it, and you will continue to be charged by Google Play until you do.

 ---